swisd/Micro-C/readme.md

 ![](https://img.shields.io/badge/ARM64-nonfunctional-red)

 > [!WARNING]
-> Semi functional architectures may and/or will not output ASM for unimplemented or broken syntax.
+> Semi functional architectures may and/or will not output ASM for unimplemented or broken syntax/IR.
 Make sure to check the error output of the compiler.